Best sewing machine brands

 Singer sewing machines

 Are Singer sewing machines any good?
-Our survey of Singer sewing machine owners reveals what real-life users think of the brand.
+Our survey of Singer sewing machine owners reveals what they really think of the brand.

-We surveyed more than 2,000 sewing machine owners to discover the best and worst brands.
+We surveyed more than 900 sewing machine owners in September 2017 to discover the best and worst brands.
 Read on to find out how Singer's customers rated their sewing machines, and how the brand compares with rivals such as Brother and Janome.

-You can see how Singer compares with rival sewing machine brands, read comments from people who own Singer sewing machines and get an idea of the models in Singer's ranges.
+You can also read comments from people who own Singer sewing machines, and get an idea of the models in Singer's ranges.

-Our sewing machine brands compared page shows how Singer fares against other big-name sewing machine brands.
+Our top sewing machine brands page shows how Singer fares against other big-name sewing machine brands.

 The American brand Singer has been synonymous with sewing since 1851.
-Since then, it has introduced the world's first zigzag machine and the first electronic machines.
+It introduced the world's first zigzag machine and the first electronic machines.
 It provides a wide range of domestic and commercial sewing machines.

 Singer sewing machines and prices